 In the material handling industry, falling or tripping can turn out to be a lot more than just an embarrassing moment in front of co-workers and friends.
 Especially when forklifts are involved, it can lead to injury or, in worse cases, death.
 When we get focused on a task, sometimes we neglect to pay attention to our surroundings.
 Tripping hazards are all around us, so it is crucial to stay alert.
 Below is a shortlist of possible trip points to look out for when working with forklifts.

 1. The steps on your forklift are used to enter and exit all day.
 Depending on the design of the forklift, tripping hazards will differ.
 You should always be aware of the height and location of each step.
 Also, look out for changes in elevation that can cause you to lose balance or get your foot caught.
 Use a 3 point stance when entering and exiting the forklift.
 Always have one foot down and grip part of the forklift with each hand for balance.
-The assist grip, seat, or overhead guard pillar are typically used.

 3. The floorboard will usually vary in shape, size, and material.
 Always look out for changes in elevation and for abnormalities that might get your foot caught.
-If the tread is worn off or the floorboard is damaged, replace them before operating the forklift.
+If the tread wears off or the floorboard is damaged, replace them before operating the forklift.
 Improper installation can add more tripping hazards, so make sure everything is installed correctly before getting to work.